En Nl Fr

 Inscriptions by info@bna-bbot.be

-A second session in February 2026 will continue this exploration, building on the findings of the Listening Field winter school and co-hosted with artist Julia E. Dyck.
+A second session in March 2026 will continue this exploration, building on the findings of the Listening Field winter school and co-hosted with artist Julia E. Dyck.

 The Listening Field is a three day winter school hosted by Eszter Nemethi and Julia E. Dyck in collaboration with BNA-BBOT and GC DeRinck and will result in a radio broadcast as part of SON.OOR on the 31st January 2026.